Space settlement: Space station projects

 The Bigelow Commercial Space Station was announced in mid-2010.
-The initial build-out of the station is expected in 2014/2015.
 Bigelow has publicly shown space station design configurations with up to nine modules containing 100000 cuft of habitable space.
 Bigelow began to publicly refer to the initial configuration as "Space Complex Alpha" in October 2010.

+In fiction

+Space settlements have been elements of different science-fiction stories, across different media, from books to movies like Elysium (2013) for a wheel shaped Stanford torus type and Interstellar (2014) for a cylindrical O'Neill type.